CA Arjun Dhorajiya

 Arjun Ramesh Dhorajiya is a Chartered Accountant registered with ICAI (Institute of Chartered Accountants of India) on September 2018 having Membership No. 186432.
 He started the CA firm A R Dhorajiya & Co. in July 2020 having Firm registration No. (FRN) 153736W to provide services related to Income tax, GST, Business registration, Accounting, Audit, ROC filings, Project reports for loan.
 With over 7 years of experience, he has served different clients in various industries for managing day to day compliances

-Deemed GST Registration – Section 26 of GST
+Amendment of GST Registration – Section 28 of GST

-Deemed GST Registration – Section 26 of GST Read More »
+Amendment of GST Registration – Section 28 of GST Read More »

 Procedure for GST Registration – Section 25 of GST